My Story.

 (Excuse my profanity)

-I had caught the travel bug well before covid.
-So, when we were finally allowed to venture into international waters and sniff aeroplane food, it was time to get the hell out of here.
-But it felt a little different now.
+So, when we were finally allowed to venture into international waters and squeeze into economy seats - it was time to get the hell out of here.

 BON VOYAGE